Bergen County Pros Unleash North Jersey Dog Training Mecca

 Classes include puppy pre-K, Puppy Star, basic obedience, confidence building for shy dogs, canine fitness -- and, of course, tricks.

-“We also have a sports program and can help you develop a love for dog sports,” said Levien, who was graduated from the Karen Pryor Academy (KPA-CTP) and competes in agility and rally obedience with her rescue dog, Puppa Monkey.
+“We also have a sports program and can help you develop a love for dog sports,” said Levien, who was graduated from the Karen Pryor Academy (KPA-CTP) and competes in agility and rally obedience.

 “Classes in agility, rally, competition obedience and nosework are planned, as well as seminars with national and international agility competitors,” she said.